Marzipan Cookies

 Join my newsletter for free weekly recipes!

 They are out-of-this-world delicious, seriously.
-Their texture and delicate and floral almond flavour are just magical.
+Their texture is delicate and floral, with an almond flavour that’s just magical.

-Although it’s unclear where marzipan originated, it’s assumed it probably came to Sicily from Spain.
+Although it’s unclear where marzipan originated, it’s likely to have come to Sicily from Spain.
 In fact, this is one of the best Italian cookie recipes my mum used to make for Easter and Christmas.

 They are a breeze to make with just 5 ingredients.
 I love baking them to impress friends, especially this time of year, as they look gorgeous, quite sophisticated, and taste divine.